devassistant/devassistant/README.rst

     * metadata

 Basically only meta.yaml is mandatory, but a dap with meta.yaml only makes no sense.
 All content is wrapped in tar.gz archive and renamed to <package_name>-<version>.dap.
+Both .yaml and icons file extension (currently only .svg and .png) must be lower case.
 The archive should contain one top level directory named <package_name>-<version>.

 meta.yaml
 ~~~~~~~~~